Bindless-Chicken/chisel-blinky/Readme.md

 ## How to

-1. Build the scala project using `sbt runMain Blinky`
+1. Build the scala project using `sbt "run"`
 2. Build the quartus project using `de0/scripts/compile.bat`
 3. Flash the device using `de0/scripts/program.bat`